integreat-io/map-transform/README.md

 There is a shortcut when defining mappings without default values.
 The `mapping` object `{'title': 'content.heading'}` is exactly the same as `{'title': {path:
 'content.heading'}}`.

+The `path` properties below the `mapping` object will relate to the data extracted and transformed (see below) by the definition properties on the root object.
+If you need to get values from the original data object, prefix the path with a `$`.
+E.g. when mapping items from `content.items[]`, a field may still have a path like `$meta.author.id` to retrieve a value from the root of the original data.
+Note that `$` paths will never be used to set values, as this could lead to many items setting the same root property, which would be unpredictable.

 The `transformTo` and `transformToRev` props, with `transform` and `transformRev` as aliases, will transform a field or an object, and should be